SemanticMediaWiki/SemanticMediaWiki/README.md

 published via the [Semantic Web](https://www.semantic-mediawiki.org/wiki/Semantic_Web), allowing other systems to use this data seamlessly.

-For a better understanding of how SMW works, have a look at [Semantic MediaWiki deployed in 5 min](https://vimeo.com/82255034), using a [Sesame](https://vimeo.com/126392433) or [Fuseki ](https://vimeo.com/118614078) triplestore, or browse the [SMW wiki](https://www.semantic-mediawiki.org) for a more comprehensive introduction.
+For a better understanding of how Semantic MediaWiki works, have a look at [deployed in 5 min](https://vimeo.com/82255034) and the [Sesame](https://vimeo.com/126392433), [Fuseki ](https://vimeo.com/118614078) triplestore video, or browse the [wiki](https://www.semantic-mediawiki.org) for a more comprehensive introduction.

 ## Requirements